-Retired Air Force Gen. Paul J. Selva was elected to The Aerospace Corporation’s Board of Trustees on December 11, 2019.
+Retired Air Force Gen. Paul J. Selva was elected to The Aerospace Corporation’s Board of Trustees on December 11, 2019, and was named vice chair of the board effective June 11, 2021.
 Gen. Selva retired from the United States Air Force in July 2019 as the 10th vice chairman of the Joint Chiefs of Staff, the highest-ranking officer in the United States Air Force and the second highest-ranking military officer in the nation, a position he held from July 2015 until his retirement.

 Prior to this assignment, Gen. Selva was appointed commander of United States Transportation Command, responsible for overseeing all global air, land, and sea transportation systems for the entire Department of Defense.
 Prior to that, he was commander of Air Mobility Command.